malfunkt/hyperfox/README.md

 ![Hyperfox diagram](https://hyperfox.org/images/hyperfox-diagram.png)

-Hyperfox is capable of forging SSL certificates on the fly using a root CA certificate and its corresponding key (both provided by the user).
+Hyperfox is capable of forging SSL certificates on the fly using a custom root CA certificate and its corresponding key (both provided by the user).
 If the target machine recognizes the root CA as trusted, then HTTPs traffic can be successfully intercepted and recorded.